cysouw/diathesis/text/c03_summaryDia.md

 ### *Ergänzende Wirkung* {#sec:summary-erganzende-wirkung}

 The ~~Ergänzende Wirkung~~ diathesis (full discussion in [@sec:prepositions-performative-result]) expresses the result of performing the main verb.
-For example, a transitive verb like *machen* 'to make' can either take an object that is made [@next a] or an object that changed into something else [@next b].
-The name *Ergänzende Wirkung* originates in the influential educational grammatical work of Karl Ferdinand Becker [@becker1833: 81] almost 200 years ago.
+For example, a transitive verb like *machen* 'to make' can either take an object that is made, e.g. *Aufgaben* 'tasks' [@next a], or it can be used in a special construction [@next b] with an object, like *Wiese* 'meadow', that is changed into something else, like *Garten* 'garden', by performing the action.
+The term *Ergänzende Wirkung* originated in the influential educational grammatical work of Karl Ferdinand Becker [-@becker1833: 81] almost 200 years ago, but never caught on in the German grammatical tradition.

 ::: ex
 a.
 Er macht seine Aufgaben.
 b.
-Er macht die Wiese zu einem Garten.
+Er macht die Wiese zu einem Garten. \
+   (= Er macht etwas, und dadurch wird die Wiese zu einem Garten.)
 :::

 ## Delocative diatheses ~~[PBJ › Ø]~~

+A ~~delocative diathesis~~ is a diathesis in which an obligatory locational phrase is made optional and is regularly completely removed from the clause.
+For details on the definition see [@sec:intro-locative-delocative], specifically starting at [@par:delocative].

 ### *Präverb Delokativ* {#sec:summary-praverb-delokativ}